Wande Coal: Career

-Wande coal started singing in the teenage choir at his church.
+Wande Coal started singing in the teenage choir at his church.
 He got his first break in the Nigerian entertainment industry as a dancer.
-He got signed to Don Jazzy's Mo' Hits Records in 2006.
-He featured on D'banj's Rundown/Funk you up album on singles such as "Loke", "tonosibe" and "why me".
+He got signed to Don Jazzy's Mo' Hits Records in 2006 and was featured on D'banj's RunDown Funk U Up album on singles such as "Loke", "Tonosibe" and "Why Me".

-Being signed to Mo' Hits records, he is also a member of the Mo' Hits allstars and played a major role in the released CV (Curriculum Vitae) album.
-His first single of the CV album, "Ololufe", has been described as one of the greatest love songs ever written by a Nigerian.
-Coal later released his debut album Mushin To Mo’Hits which was widely received across Nigeria, UK and the USA.
+Being signed to Mo' Hits Records, he is also a member of the Mo' Hits allstars and played a major role in the released CV (Curriculum Vitae) album.
+His debut single from the CV album, "Ololufe", has been described as one of the greatest love songs ever written by a Nigerian artist.
+Coal later released his debut album Mushin 2 Mo' Hits which was widely received across Nigeria, UK and the USA.

+Wande Coal won the Best /Pop Single at the 2010 edition of Hip Hop World Awards.
+He won the African Artiste Of The Year category at the Ghana Music Awards in 2010.

+2012–2015

-Coal has also recorded tracks with other Nigerian artists including Ikechukwu, Phyno, Davido, Naeto C, Dr SID, D'Prince, Wizkid and many other artists.
-In 2012 following a fallout between record label Executives Don Jazzy and D'banj, Coal, Dr SID and D'Prince signed on to Don Jazzy's new Record Label Mavin Records with the addition of Tiwa Savage from 323 entertainment acting as the first lady of mavin records.
-Wande Coal left Mavin Records on November 7, 2013 due to intellectual property theft of a song with the same lyrics being the same as Don Jazzy's lyrics.
-In November 2013, he released a single called "Baby Face" as the song that he got departed from Mavin Records for. from..
+Coal has also recorded tracks with other Nigerian artists, including Ikechukwu, Phyno, Davido, Naeto C, Dr SID, D'Prince, Wizkid and many other artists.
+In 2012, following a fallout between record label executives Don Jazzy and D'banj, Coal, Dr SID and D'Prince signed on to Don Jazzy's new Record Label Mavin Records with the addition of Tiwa Savage from 323 Entertainment acting as the first lady of Mavin Records.
+Wande Coal left Mavin Records on 7 November 2013, due to intellectual property theft of a song with the same lyrics as Don Jazzy's lyrics.
+In November 2013, he released a single called "Baby Face", the song that marked his departure from Mavin Records.
+In 2013, he launched his music label Black Diamond Entertainment.